 Cons of Weight Control Dog Foods

-Dogs have been domesticated for such as long time that their digestive system has adapted to a human-like diet instead of a high-in-protein diet they had when still in the wild.
-Therefore, too much proteins to compensate a lower fat content could cause kidney problems in the long run.
+Dogs have been domesticated for such a long time that their digestive system has adapted to a human-like diet instead of a high-in-protein diet they had when still in the wild.
+Therefore, too many proteins to compensate a lower fat content could cause kidney problems in the long run.

 Good and Bad Cholesterol